Straight to the Point

 West Elm Kaloh Melamine Outdoor Dinnerware Set

 What we liked: Into neutrals?
-Maybe you have the stoneware Kaloh collection (we reviewed the pasta bowl here) and want the outdoor set to match?
-This set from West Elm was light and bright.
-It was easy to imagine reaching for them daily and for more formal occasions.
-The slight lip on the dinner and side plates kept sauces from spilling and made them especially comfortable to hold.
-The pebbly exterior glaze also helped keep a good grip.
-The glaze was especially resistant to scratching, with barely visible marks.
+It was easy to imagine reaching for this set daily and for more formal occasions.
+The slight lip on the dinner and side plates kept saucy dishes from spilling and made the plates especially comfortable to hold.
+The pebbly exterior glaze was also grippy and resistant to scratching, with barely visible marks after my steak knife test.
 And like the set from Fable New York, you can order additional pieces as needed in sets of four.

 What we didn’t like: As with Made In, the Kaloh side bowl skews narrow and deep.